 In our experiments, we primarily focus on evaluating the efficacy of the MCFT in capturing spectro-temporal modulation patterns as higher dimensions and in using them as source separation cues in cases with high energy overlap in the timefrequency domain.
-Mixtures of instrumental sound sources played in unison (same pitch) but with different frequency modulation techniques (e.g. vibrato versus trill) are a good example of such cases.
+Mixtures of instrumental sound sources played in unison (same pitch) but with different frequency modulation techniques (e.g. vibrato versus tremolo) are a good example of such cases.
 Such mixtures also happen to be one of the most challenging cases for state-of-the-art audio source separation algorithms.
 Our next goal is to study the effect of the multi-resolution property of the MCFT, in the frequency domain as well as the scale-rate domain, on the separation quality and to compare its performance to CFT, which has fixed resolution at both stages.
 To this end, we include a wide range of musical octaves and a variety of modulation techniques in our dataset.

 The testing dataset in our prior work [21] included a single pitch from a middle octave (D4 with a fundamental frequency of 293.66 Hz).
 In this work, the pitch range is extended to two lower and three higher octaves (6 octaves in total).
-The set of single sources we used to generate our mixture dataset is composed of 68 orchestral instrument samples generated by the EastWest Symphonic Orchestra sampler 1, 7 samples selected from the Philharmonia Orchestra 2, and 6 piano samples recorded on a Steinway grand (81 samples in total).
+The set of single sources we used to generate our mixture dataset is composed of 68 orchestral instrument samples generated by the EastWest Symphonic Orchestra sampler , 7 samples selected from the Philharmonia Orchestra , and 6 piano samples recorded on a Steinway grand (81 samples in total).
 All samples are 2 seconds long and are sampled at 44.1 kHz.

 We chose the note C as a representative pitch class over octaves 2 to 7 (65.41 Hz to 2093 Hz).
 Table III presents the list of all instruments included in our dataset along with their playing techniques and octave coverage.
-The playing techniques include vibrato: continuous frequency modulation, trill: frequency modulation alternating between two adjacent pitches in the chromatic scale, and tremolo: amplitude (and sometimes frequency) modulation.
 We note that a single sound source in our experiments refers to a single note played by an instrument-technique pair, e.g. a C4-viola-major trill is considered a different source than a C4-viola-minor trill.
 It can be clearly observed that the number of samples per octave follows a bell-shaped distribution (there are respectively 7, 9, 21, 22, 15, 7 samples in octaves 2 to 7).
 This is because orchestral instruments have a limited pitch range, as a result of which the number of samples for all pitch classes is much larger in middle octaves than in high/low octaves.